Drag The Correct Label Under Each Diagram

 Pitfall Explanation Solution

 Too Many Labels Overloading students leads to confusion.
-Worth adding: Limit to 5–7 key labels per diagram.
+So naturally, Limit to 5–7 key labels per diagram.

 Ambiguous Drop Zones Overlapping areas cause accidental correct drops.
-Worth adding: Use precise bounding boxes and visual cues.
+Use precise bounding boxes and visual cues.
+Still,

 Accessibility Neglect Non‑visually impaired learners are excluded.
 Implement keyboard navigation and screen reader tags.
-On top of that,
+And

 No Data Tracking Missed opportunity for targeted instruction.
 Enable analytics to capture attempts and errors.